How do I charge my vehicle with Bilkraft?

 Can I charge using SMS?

-Yes, if you have a registered payment card on your Bilkraft account, you can start the charging by SMS.
-The transaction will be charged to your active payment card and not as a premium tariff sms.
+Yes and no. You cannot pay with sms/phone-bill, but you start a charging session on your Bilkraft account by sms.
 Charging is initiated by sending “LADING START <charger-id> <car-plate-number>” to 1960.
 Example: “Lading start D1 EL12345”.
 Charging is stopped by sending “LADING STOPP” to 1960.
-Note that sms to short-numbers may not work with international mobile numbers (using the app to start/stop charging is recommended)
+Note that sms to short-numbers will not work with international mobile numbers (using the app to start/stop charging is recommended)

 Where can I see the pricing for the various charging types?